planetary-social/planetary-ios/README.md

 **LAUNCH & RUN**

 To install and run on a device, your Apple ID must be part of the Verse Apple Developer team.
-Contact christoph@verse.app if you need access.
+Contact contact@verse.app if you need access.

 The app can run completely in the iOS simulator, however you will need a valid mobile phone number to complete the SMS verification step during onboarding.